jerdog/devex-and-devops-success-revealHugo/content/_index.md

 - Collaboration

 {{% note %}}
-**Collaboration:** Collaboration in DevOps transcends traditional team boundaries, fostering a culture where developers, operations, and other stakeholders work closely together throughout the entire software development lifecycle.
-This unified approach encourages the sharing of knowledge, skills, and efforts to achieve common goals, leading to faster problem-solving, innovation, and a more cohesive product development process. **It is about creating an environment where silos are broken down, and cross-functional teams are empowered to work as a single unit**.
+**Collaboration** in DevOps transcends traditional team boundaries, and fosters a culture where developers, operations, and other stakeholders work closely together throughout the entire software development lifecycle.
+This encourages the sharing of knowledge, skills, and efforts to achieve common goals, leading to faster problem-solving, innovation, and a more cohesive product development process. **It is about creating an environment where silos are broken down, and cross-functional teams are empowered to work as a single unit**.
 {{% /note %}}

 ---